UWPRG/transition-sampling/docs/source/workflow/workflow.rst

 #. **Generate new configurations near the dividing surface (Aimless Shooting)**

-    From initial starting guess configuration(s), generate more configurations near the dividing surface of by running molecular dynamics simulations.
+    From initial starting guess configuration(s), generate more configurations near the dividing surface by running molecular dynamics simulations.
 This is by far the most computationally expensive part of the workflow, but only has to be done once.
 If more configurations are needed for better statistics, this can be picked up where it left off, meaning more samples can be added at a later point.